datacite/tasks/product_specifications/FBF44gf/readme.md

 Feature: Metadata Table for DMPs

-        Scenario Outline: Display Metadata Table
+        Scenario: Display Metadata Table
-            Given there exist DOIs with relatedIdentifierType equals "OutputManagementPlan", And the relatedIdentifier DMP has contributor.contributorType equals "Sponsor", And the relatedIdentifier DMP has contributor.nameIdentifier equals Organisation's ROR-Id, When that the user is in a Organisation Page Then the page should display a list of the  DMPs in the Organisation page

 Feature: Download Metadata button

-        Scenario Outline: Download Metadata
+        Scenario: Download Metadata
-            Given the user is in a DMP Landing search Page When that the user is in the download Metadata button Then the a modal should pop up
+            Given the user is in a DMP Landing search Page When that the user clicks in the download Metadata button Then the a modal should pop up
               And the modal should include links to all the formats in which DMP DOI metadata can be downloaded